galirema/galirema-notas/en/pages/fichasPlanesAnuales.md

 CASE WHEN UPPER("conxunto")= 'T' THEN 'SI' ELSE 'NO' END, '¿-?url Ficha|<' ||  "urlFicha" || '>¿-?BMSigremar|'|| "BMSigremar" AS "ShortURL-resto" FROM "pexma2000"
---WHERE "tipoCode" LIKE 'A%'  -- filtro para ejecutar por tipo de plan ORDER BY "tipoCode", "idPlanAnual";
+-- WHERE "tipoCode" LIKE 'A%'  -- filtro para ejecutar por tipo de plan ORDER BY "tipoCode", "idPlanAnual";
 ```